KitLavis/ci-pp1-band-website/README.md

 - A number of other shades of grey were used throughout the project, which can be seen in the colour palette below.

 ![Colour Palette](docs/images/kit-lavis-folk-palette.webp)

+## Technologies

+- The basic content of the project was created using HTML.
+- This content was then styled using CSS.
+- Codeanywhere was the IDE utilised for the project.
+- The Git repository was stored on GitHub.

 ## Testing